Continual Road-Scene Semantic Segmentation via Feature-Aligned Symmetric Multi-Modal Network

 \section{Related Works}

-\textbf{Multimodal Semantic Segmentation} is the task of obtaining pixel-level semantic information from multiple heterogeneous input data sources.
-Early attempts at multimodal semantic segmentation approaches combine RGB data and other modalities into multi-channel representations that were then fed into classical semantic segmentation deep learning models based on the encoder–decoder framework \cite{technologies10040090, barbato2023depthformer}.
+\textbf{Multimodal Semantic Segmentation} exploits multimodal data to obtain a dense (pixel-level) segmentation of an input scene \cite{melotti2020,li2022deepfusion,ASVADI201820}.
+Early attempts combined RGB data and other modalities into multi-channel representations that were then fed into classical semantic segmentation models based on the encoder–decoder framework \cite{technologies10040090, barbato2023depthformer}.

-In particular, the combination of RGB images with LiDAR sensor data remains a challenging problem, due to the sparsity and irregular structure of LiDAR point clouds.
-A possible workaround is to obtain a dense point cloud by merging multiple LiDAR sensors \cite{Pfeuffer2019RobustSS}, even if most of the existing approaches project \sm{3D points} over the color frame to find an alignment that can be exploited for the fusion between the cross-modality features.
-FuseSEG-LiDAR \cite{krispel2019fuseseg} adopts a multi-layer concatenation of \sm{RGB-related} features in a \sm{segmentation} network \sm{processing} LiDAR acquisition.
-Here the \sm{3D} LiDAR \sm{points} are spherically projected \sm{generating} a RGBD representation.
-Zhuang \textit{et al.} \cite{zhuang2021perceptionaware} present an approach (\sm{referenced as} PMF) \sm{where} RGB data and LiDAR's projected data (using a perspective projection model) are fed to a two-stream architecture with residual-based fusion modules toward the LiDAR branch.
-This approach is described more in detail in Section \ref{sec:methodology} as our work departs from it while adding several developments and improvements.
+Combining RGB images with LiDAR sensor data is a challenging problem due to the sparse and irregular structure of LiDAR point clouds.
+A possible strategy is merging multiple LiDAR sensors \cite{Pfeuffer2019RobustSS} to obtain a denser cloud, although most existing approaches project 3D points over the color frame to fuse cross-modality features.
+FuseSEG-LiDAR \cite{krispel2019fuseseg} adopts multi-layer concatenation of RGB-related features and spherically projects LiDAR points to generate an RGBD representation.
+Perception-aware Multi-sensor Fusion \cite{zhuang2021perceptionaware} (PMF) follows from this approach but changes the projection to perspective and the architecture to use residual-based fusion modules toward the LiDAR branch.
 Other approaches make the network learn both 2D textural appearance and 3D structural features in a unified framework \cite{jaritz2020xmuda}.
-Cheng \textit{et al.} \cite{unified2019} proposed a method in which they back-project 2D image features into 3D coordinates, while \cite{jaritz2019} aggregates 2D multi-view image features into 3D point clouds, and then uses a point-based network to fuse the features in 3D canonical space to predict 3D semantic labels.\\
+Cheng \textit{et al.} \cite{unified2019} proposed a method in which they back-project 2D image features into 3D coordinates, while \cite{jaritz2019} aggregates 2D multi-view image features into 3D point clouds, and then uses a point-based network to fuse the features in 3D space to predict \cut{3D semantic labels}.